NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## System Requirements

-WATM must be used with a free or paid Wild Apricot account.
-WATM is supported on the latest versions of Chrome, Safari, Firefox and Edge.
+EZ Wild Apricot Web Designer must be used with a free or paid WildApricot account.
+EZ Wild Apricot Web Designer is supported on the latest versions of Chrome, Safari, Firefox and Edge.
 Older browsers like Internet Explorer on Windows are supported "best effort," without formal testing or 100% compatibility.

 ## Further Examples